Warren didn't make it. I thought for sure he would. He most certainly wanted to.

-Over the past couple years, we got together about twice a month on Zoom.
-We would talk, and I would record.
-I've got hours of video.
+Over the past couple years, we've gotten together about twice a month on Zoom.
 In one of our last talks, he told me he was sad about all the hatred in the world.
-He had thought things would be better by now, but they seemed to be getting worse.
-It upset him terribly to see a Confederate flag inside our capital.
+He'd thought things would be better by now, but they seemed to be getting worse.
+He hated seeing a Confederate flag inside our capital.

 He said, "I just want to live long enough to see people get along, to choose love instead of hate."

 I said, "Warren, you'll have to live another hundred years to see that."

 He said, "If that's what I have to do, that's what I'll do."